wupeka/draft-krecicki-dns-covert/draft-krecicki-dns-covert.md

 ~~~

-# IANA Considerations

-IANA is requested to reserve range 61440-61695 (0xF000-0xF0FF) in Resource
-Record TYPEs registry for Covert types.
-The procedure for registering RR
-types from [@!RFC6895] should be used.

-IANA is requested to assign Bit 1 of EDNS Header to COVERT-OK bit.

 # Security considerations

 Since Zone Transfers are unencrypted the contents of Covert RRs might still
 be snooped by an on-path attacker.
 Protection against this kind of attack is
 outside of scope of this document, it can be achieved using e.g. a secure
 tunnel, private network or using XFR over TLS transport.

+# IANA Considerations

+IANA is requested to reserve range 61440-61695 (0xF000-0xF0FF) in Resource
+Record TYPEs registry for Covert types.
+The procedure for registering RR
+types from [@!RFC6895] should be used.

+IANA is requested to assign an EDNS option code to COVERT-OK option.

+# Acknowledgments

+Thanks to Evan Hunt and Dan Mahoney for suggestions and clarifications based
+on their NOTE RR draft.

 {backmatter}